polo-blue/sds/README.md

 ### Customizing Core section (colors, typography, shadows...)

-If you want to customize the default colors, typography or shadows you can find the configuration file at `src/config/design.config.ts`.
+If you want to customize the default colors, typography or shadows you can find the configuration file at uno.config.ts`.
 I think I have prepared enough shades of blue ;-)

 Feel free to add new pages to the Core section